 The key to protecting your home from insect bites and stings is to create a barrier so that insects cannot get in.
 Keep doors and windows shut as much as possible, and choose lodging with screen doors and windows.
 Keep your environment air conditioned with good airflow, and check mattresses, couches, and other furniture for bed bugs whenever you travel.
 Do research before traveling anywhere new, and make sure you’re prepared to protect yourself and your family against the local insects.
 Some countries require you to have certain vaccinations before entering.
 Speak to your physician about any concerns you may have about insects, local and abroad.

 Note: If you are pregnant or may become pregnant, avoid traveling to areas with Zika outbreaks, as the Zika virus has been known to cause birth defects.

 Even if you follow all measures for prevention, you still may get bitten or stung by an insect.
 If you are bitten, follow these steps:

 - Check the site of the bite/sting and remove any stingers or insects if they are still on your skin.

 - Sanitize the affected area with warm water and soap.

 - Ice the area for at least ten minutes.

 - Elevate the site to prevent swelling.

-- Avoid touching or itching the site.
+- Avoid touching or scratching the site.
 This can break and irritate the skin.

 When To Seek Care